Trustees vs. Directors: Key Differences | Aprio

 Key differences between a board of trustees vs a board of directors

 Both a board of trustees and a board of directors have specific duties and responsibilities to their organizations.
-Often the terms are used interchangeably, but there are important differences between the two.
-Read on to see how they’re legally different and their unique roles.
+Often the terms are used interchangeably, but there are important differences between the two—from legal liability and fiduciary standards to decision-making authority and compensation structures.

 What is a board of trustees?